teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     DiffCommand = [
         OrigBytesCmdId,
         ; Range of bytes to copy from the original document.
-        ; Ranges include their starting byte, but do not include their ; ending byte.
+        ; Ranges include their starting byte.
-        start : uint,
+        start : uint, ; XXXX we could have this be relative; would it help? length : uint,
-        end : uint,
     ]
     ; XXXX would it make sense to have relative/absolute versions of the ; above to make the numbers smaller?